dmavromatis/mavroOBD/README.md

 This project is based on an Arduino Uno and SeedStudio CAN shield just miniturized to fit in a OBD module.

-The module enclousure was purchased from a company in China called AOTAI Industry Co.
+The module enclousure was purchased from a company in China called AOTAI Industry Co.<br>
-Part #: AOT-130N - ODB Connector with housing
+Part #: AOT-130N - ODB Connector with housing<br/>
 Website: www.aotsisz.com

 --------